tangxiaobu/tangxiaobu.github.io/content/portfolio/plants-shop/plants-shop.md

 Technics used for achieve the functionalites:

-- CSS : variables and media query were used to achieve the responsive design.
+- CSS : utilized CSS variables and media queries to achieve responsive design.
-- JavaScript: activities such as dark mode toggle, adding items to the shopping cart, sign up and login accounts, remember behaviour through local storage were accomplished by using JavaScript.
+- JavaScript: implemented JavaScript for features such as dark mode toggle, adding items to the shopping cart, user account management (sign up and login), and retaining user behavior through local storage.